torok839098/python-api-challenge/README.md

 * Utilize git add, git commit, and git push commands to commit the modifications to the .gitignore, WeatherPy.ipynb, and VacationPy.ipynb files to GitHub.

-* Upon inspection on GitHub, only WeatherPy.ipynb and VacationPy.ipynb files should be visible as new Python files.
+* Upon inspection on GitHub, only WeatherPy.ipynb and VacationPy.ipynb files should be visible as new python files.

 # Part 1: WeatherPy